 4th – 5th September 2020: Nevertheless I work a little on Friday, to sharpen the transition between step and the edge of the overall.
 Gerry Keon then writes: The base of the tree…needs stating more distinctly, that area is crucial to how the space between the hero’s leg and the ground operates and the angle of the concrete worries the eye…because that angle is in opposition to the structures on which the pots stand on the other side of our hero.

-4th September 2020 – clarifying the edge between trouser and step.
+4th September 2020 – the edge between trouser and step.
 Oh, and now wearing glasses!

-I’m unsure what Gerry means about ‘the angle of the concrete’.
+I’m unsure what Gerry means about the angle of the concrete.
 Does he mean the feeling of the ground sloping away, or the ill-defined edge next to the tree, or is it the marks on the ground?
-Late at night I look at the photo again and suddenly become aware of a structural disjunction of the foreground to left and right of the figure.
+Late at night, I look again at the latest photo of the work and suddenly become aware of a structural disjunction of the foreground to the left and right of the figure.

-You may say it looks unfinished, but then if it was finished would the artist still be painting it?
+You may say it looks unfinished, but if it was finished the artist wouldn’t still be painting it!

 10th September: But I wake up with the conviction that I’ve killed it stone dead!